Gypsy (musical): 2007 North American tour

 Gypsy was presented by Phoenix Entertainment with Kathy Halenda starring as Rose and Missy Dowse as Louise.
 The production was directed by Sam Viverto and assisted by Aja Kane.
 Principal casting also included Ruby Lewis as June, Rachel Abrams as Mazeppa, Claire Norden as Baby June, Loriann Freda as Tessie Tura, Nick Hamel as Herbie, and Maria Egler as Electra.
 The tour ended in May 2008.

 2010 Brazil

-The first Brazilian production opened at Teatro Villa-Lobos, Rio de Janeiro, starring Totia Meirelles as Rose, Renata Ricci as June, and Eduardo Falcão as Herbie.
+The first Brazilian production opened at Teatro Villa-Lobos, Rio de Janeiro, starring Totia Meireles as Rose, Renata Ricci as June, and Eduardo Falcão as Herbie.
 Later the production was transferred to Teatro Alfa, São Paulo.

 2010 Czech Republic

 The very first production of the musical Gypsy in Joseph Kajetan Tyl's Theatre in Pilsen was short-lived, no more than 18 performances.

 2011 Lyric Stage

 From September 9 to 18, Lyric Stage in Irving, Texas produced the musical.
 The production featured a 39 piece orchestra and full original orchestrations that had not been heard since 1961 when the original production closed.
 It also featured an acoustic guitar part, which had been removed prior to the Boston tryout due to pit size.
 The production, directed by Len Pluger and Music Directed by Jay Dias, starred Sue Mathys as Rose, Ashton Smalling as Dainty June (she has previously been Baby June at Ravinia in 2006) and Caitlin Carter as Tessie Tura, with local performers Mary McElree as Louise and Sonny Franks as Herbie.